J&J Medical Connect

 Phase 3 Clinical Study

-De Greef et al (2025)1 evaluated the efficacy, safety, and pharmacokinetics (PK) of STELARA in pediatric patients with moderately to severely active CD through week 52 in a phase 3 study (UNITI Jr).
+Turner et al (2026)1 evaluated the efficacy and safety of STELARA in pediatric patients with moderately to severely active CD (UNITI Jr study).

 Study Design/Methods

-• Patients weighing ≥40 kg, having a Pediatric Crohn’s Disease Activity Index (PCDAI) score of >30, and receiving a single, intravenous (IV), weight-tiered induction dose of STELARA dose matching the adult posology were included in the study.
+• Patients weighing ≥40 kg, having a Pediatric Crohn’s Disease Activity Index (PCDAI) score of >30, and ileocolonoscopic ulceration (as assessed by Simple Endoscopic Score for Crohn’s Disease [SES-CD]) and receiving a single, intravenous (IV), weight-tiered induction dose of STELARA dose matching the adult posology were included in the study.

-• After 8 weeks of induction therapy, patients were randomized 1:1 to receive a single subcutaneous (SC) 90 mg maintenance dose of STELARA either every 8 weeks (q8w) or every 12 weeks.
+• After 8 weeks of induction therapy, patients were randomized 1:1 to receive a single subcutaneous (SC) 90 mg maintenance dose of STELARA either every 8 weeks (q8w) or every 12 weeks (q12w).

 Results